hclbaur/sdt-core/docs/SPECIFICATION.md

 <code><i>string</i> fn:current-dateTime()</code>

-Returns the current date and time in extended ISO-8601 format from the system clock in the default time-zone.
+Returns the current date and time in extended ISO-8601 format from the system clock in the default time zone.

 Note: this implementation is non-deterministic.